ong-wei-hong/stock-price-predictor/README.md

 # Stock Price Predictor

 Welcome to my stock price predictor.
-The aim of the website is to be able to predict if the price of a stock goes up the next trading day.<!-- Other features are listed in docs/spec.md-->
+The aim of the website is to be able to predict if the price of a stock goes up the next trading day.
+Other features are listed in docs/spec.md.

 <!--Visit my working demo [here](https://www.example.com).-->